epylinkn/epylinkn.github.io/_posts/neural-aesthetic/2018-12-14-music-sounds-better-with-you.md

 Evaluating the Model
 --------------------

 Unfortunately, we aren't getting great results... at all.
-When we run the `x_train` dataset through the model we see that everything is classified as not-dancing.
+When we run the `x_train` dataset through the model we see that most everything is classified as not-dancing.
 It's not the proper way to evaluate a model but we expect to see at least an overfitted correlation.

 ```
 model.predict(x_train)